Political positions of John McCain: Foreign policy

 Somalia in 1993, and Haiti in 1994.
 He was one of only 27 Republicans to vote against President Ronald Reagan's decision to put "peacekeeping" troops into Lebanon, saying in a speech on the floor of the House of Representatives that:

 In February 2000, during a Republican debate, McCain and other candidates were asked what foreign policy they would change immediately if they became President.
 "I'd institute a policy that I call 'rogue state rollback,'" McCain said.
 "I would arm, train, equip, both from without and from within, forces that would eventually overthrow the governments and install free and democratically- elected governments."

 McCain's 2006 foreign policy rating, compiled by the Almanac of American Politics (2008), was 58% conservative, 40% liberal.
 2005 figures were similar: 54% conservative, 45% liberal.

 In March 2008, McCain said that the United States should "strengthen our global alliances as the core of a new global compact – a League of Democracies – that can harness the vast influence of the more than one hundred democratic nations around the world to advance our values and defend our shared interests."
 He said that the United States did not single-handedly win the Cold War, but rather the NATO alliance did so, "in concert with partners around the world."
 In 2013, the National Journal gave McCain a rating of 60% conservative and 39% liberal.

-Among McCain's advisers are Robert Kagan and William Kristol, the co-founders of PNAC and neo-conservatives who were influential in implementing the Iraq War.
+Among McCain's advisers were Robert Kagan and William Kristol, the co-founders of PNAC and neo-conservatives who were influential in implementing the Iraq War.
 McCain allied himself with President George W. Bush, who brought into his administration a large number of PNAC members and neo-conservatives.